Otari98/TurtleUIFixes/README.md

 ### World Map
  - Eastern Kingdoms not having check mark in dropdown menu

 ## Other things that are not bug fixes per se
  - Added "whisper" and "promote to master looter" to raid dropdown menus
  - Chat scrolling with mouse wheel
  - Option to enable system messages in tabs other than General
  - If "show status bar text" option is off, health numbers will appear on mouseover rather than never
+ - Donation shop models now can be rotated via holding right mouse button instead of mousewheel
+ - Purchase confirmation dialog will not be shown if you don't have enough tokens
+ - Fashion preview models will be only equipped with item being sold
 ## Installation
 Place `patch-U` in your game's `Data` folder.
 If you use Turtle Launcher you will need to enable this patch inside it.